sagar-jadhav/sagar-jadhav.github.io/_posts/2021-06-19-extend-kubectl.md

 1. Install `jq` on the workstation machine, where you can access the `Kubernetes` cluster.
 Visit [here](https://stedolan.github.io/jq/) for steps to install jq.

-2. List all the available plugin by using the following command:
+2. List all the available plugins by using the following command:

    ```
    kubectl plugin list